SeedSigner/seedsigner/docs/manual_installation.md

 ```

 _Note: For local dev you'll want to edit the `Restart=always` line to `Restart=no`.
 This way when your dev code crashes it won't keep trying to restart itself.
 Note that the UI "Reset" will no longer work when auto-restarts are disabled._

+_Note: Debugging output is completely wiped via routing the output to `/dev/null 2>&1`.
+When working in local dev, you're better off disabling the `systemd` SeedSigner service and just directly running the app so you can see all the debugging output live._

 Use `CTRL-X` and `y` to exit and save changes.